Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 In JavaScript you can simply `require` a JSON file and then it'll get converted into the appropriate data-structure.

-In java you can turn the json file into data structure in your code by making use of [Json for java](https://github.com/FasterXML/jackson) here is a tutorial [how to use](https://www.baeldung.com/jackson-object-mapper-tutorial)
+In java you can turn the json file into data structure in your code by making use of [json for java](https://github.com/FasterXML/jackson), [here is a tutorial](https://www.baeldung.com/jackson-object-mapper-tutorial)

 ## Write some functionality